-Open Banking and PSD2 legislation include a new wave of access and security changes that go into effect starting 14 September 2019.
+Open Banking and PSD2 legislation include a new wave of access and security changes that went into effect from 14 September 2019.
 This will make accessing your bank and payment information faster and more secure to support faster decision making.

-Over the next few months starting after the launch date, you might notice some changes in how you access your fintech tools.
+Over the next few months, you might notice some changes in how you access your fintech tools.
 There may be some action required on your part to prevent your access to your bank feeds from being interrupted.